THE BASICS

 Yes please!
 All studios have Sonos sound systems and we've got an Apple Music subscription, so most songs and artists you’d like to hear will be available.
 You’re also welcome to bring your own device and jam out to your favorite playlist(s).

 There’s always fresh drinking water at the studios.
-As far as food, we do not keep snacks on-site, but we recommend bringing something small for the Full Session, and possibly a larger meal for the Ultimate Session.
-All studios have a fridge and microwave.
+As far as food, we do not keep snacks on-site, but we recommend bringing something if you’re worried about getting hungry.
+All studios have a fridge and microwave, and the Brooklyn studio is three floors up from lots of amazing food.

 It depends.
 If you’d really like to look at them, we will allow it.
 However, we find that sometimes looking at photos on the back of the camera takes a lot of time and can make subjects self-conscious.
 On the other hand, it can be a great way to make sure we’re on track and that you’re getting what you need.
 Generally, the more experienced you are with headshots, the more comfortable we feel showing photos as we go.